yclas/documentation/overview-newspaper-theme.md

 ![newspaper]({{ site.baseurl }}/images/newspaper-homepage.png)
 </a>

-+ **Show locations in HOME:** Select show if you want to display all the locations under the categories in homepage.
++ **Show locations in HOME:** Select "show" if you want to display all the locations under the categories in homepage.
-+ **Show big query search in HOME:** If Show is selected, a search input is displayed on the homepage.
++ **Show big query search in HOME:** If "Show" is selected, a search input is displayed on the homepage.
 + **Set query slogan for home search:** If the search input is enabled, enter the text to be dispayed above the input as title.

 <a href="{{ site.baseurl }}/images/newspaper-search-slogan.png" class="thumbnail gallery-item" data-gallery>